 3. How to make a full and final settlement offer

-Once any agreed amounts have been paid into your CAP Plan as agreed, we will then start negotiating with your creditors.
+Once any agreed amounts have been paid into your CAP Plan, we will then start negotiating with your creditors.

 When your creditors agree to a settlement, they will write off the remaining balance once the agreed amount is paid to them from your lump sum.